alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 This is particularly important right now, because:

-**I'm giving Rust another go.**
-I recently switched to `uv` and `ruff` for my Python work, and I was reminded of how much faster Rust can be than even a carefully-written Python script.
+**I wanted to get more practice with Rust.**
+I like Rust as a way to write fast tools, and I want to use it more often.
+Informal benchmarking suggests this tool is 4–12&times; faster than a previous Python implementation -- but more than just clock speed, this new version *feels* much snappier.
+It's approaching the threshold where it feels instantaneous.

-Although I've tried Rust several times and I enjoy writing it, I'm still a novice and I have no experience working in large or shared Rust codebases.
+Although I first wrote Rust in 2016, I'm still pretty much a novice.
+I have no experience working in large or shared Rust codebases, and a lot of my code is fragile or unidiomatic.
+I'm getting the speed of Rust, but not the safety.

 In this project, I tried to write more idiomatic Rust, and I'm proud of the result.
 For example, my older code makes liberal use of `unwrap()`, but this project uses proper `Result` types.
 This was a nice, small, self-contained task to get some Rust practice, and I learnt a lot.
-Python is still my go-to language, but I'm gradually feeling more confident in Rust.

----

-If you want to try `emptydir` for yourself or read the finished code, all the code is [on GitHub](https://github.com/alexwlchan/emptydir).

-This was a practice run for a slightly larger tool that I'm also building in Rust, and I'll write about that soon.
+I wrote about my Python projects in some of the earliest articles on this site, and I wince at that code now.
+I was still a beginner, I was still learning, and my initial code was clumsy and verbose.
+Today I'm a confident Python programmer, and writing those articles helped me get here.
+I hope to do the same with Rust, albeit over a longer period.

+Today, at least, I'm proud of this code and I think it's the best Rust I've written so far.